breatheco-de/projects/p/final-project/full-stack/product-validation/README.md

+# Validating the priorities

-# Let's stop playing God here...
+Let's stop playing God here...

 You had a great idea and your project its amazing, but now you want to add so many features that it's hard to know what to code first.